nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

 callout_image: posts/header-go-bambou-go.png
 ---

-[Go](https://goland.org) is a rising language that has a concurrency system built-in the syntax itself, produces very portable binaries, and compiles very fast.
+[Go](https://goland.org) is a rising language that has a built-in concurrency system, produces very portable binaries, and compiles very fast.
 It makes a perfect sense to use in the context of system and server programing.

 At Nuage Networks, we’ve released the `vspk` a while back.
 It is Python based auto generated framework that allows the users to interact with our VSD apis in a very efficient way, by completely abstracting the ReST communication system.

-The auto generated code, coming from [Monolithe](https://github.com/nuagenetworks/monolithe), relies on Bambou that provides all the needed communication interfaces and make the code generation easy and generic.
+The auto generated code, coming from [Monolithe](https://github.com/nuagenetworks/monolithe), relies on [Bambou](https://github.com/nuagenetworks/bambou) which provides all the needed communication interfaces and make the code generation easy and generic.

-As I stated in a previous post, Monolithe is, in its core, a tool that takes some formatted api specifications (like the [VSD Specifications](https://github.com/nuagenetworks/vsd-api-specifications) used to generate the `vspk`), and outputs some code, based on Jinja templates.
+As I stated in a previous post, Monolithe is, in its core, a tool that takes some formatted api specifications as input (like the [VSD Specifications](https://github.com/nuagenetworks/vsd-api-specifications) used to generate the `vspk`), and outputs some code, based on some Jinja templates.

-We always had the plan to make Monolithe being able to generate SDKs in other language, as it was just a matter of rewiring some code so it could take a different set of templates.
-That is not the big part.
+We always had the plan to make Monolithe being able to generate SDKs in other languages, as it was just a matter of rewiring some code so it could take a different set of templates.
+That's not the big part.
 The big part is to port the Bambou library in a different langage.

 Bambou is coming from our internal UI Cappuccino Framework, RESTCappuccino.
 Cappuccino is an Object Oriented language, as well as Python, so the port was fairly easy.
 But when it comes to Go, it’s a bit different.
-Go is OO language in some extends, but doesn’t have inheritance, subtyping and things like that.
-Plus I never wrote a single line of Go.
-So I had to adapt, and learn a lot of things.
-And what’s a better way to learn than having a real project to work on?
+Go is also an OO language in some extends, but doesn’t have inheritance, subtyping and things like that.
+Plus, I never wrote a single line of Go.
+So I had to adapt and learn a lot of things.
+And what’s more of a better way to learn than having a real world project to work on?

-So I started working on porting Bambou to Go, and I came from being lost, to rage quitting, to coming back and trying harder to finally falling in love with Go.
+So I started porting Bambou to Go, and I came from being lost, rage quitting, coming back and trying harder to finally falling in love with Go.
+It's a very good language, and I was able to make something really simple and beautiful.

-Today, I’m glad to announce that [Go-Bambou is available on GitHub](https://github.com/nuagenetworks/go-bambou).
+> Today, I’m glad to announce that [Go-Bambou is available on GitHub](https://github.com/nuagenetworks/go-bambou)!

-But as Bambou, Go-Bambou by itself doesn’t do much.
+But as the Python Bambou, Go-Bambou by itself doesn’t do much.
 So we’ve also pushed an update to Monolithe to make it able to generate the Go version of the `vspk`.
+In this post I will go from the entire installation to a real world example.

 # Let’s start!